 - D. Neither A or B

-Answer A is correct.
+Answer A is wrong.
 The variable-assist power steering system offers maximum pressure while performing parking maneuvers and reduced pressure at highway speeds.

 Answer B is wrong.
 It is typically accomplished by controlling and varying the pressure to the steering gear or rack.

-Answer C is wrong.
+Answer C is correct.
 When these systems fail, there steering will feel sloppy at highway speeds.